rorasa/eprints-box/README.md

 ### Move MySQL location

-The default MySQL location `/var/lib/mysql` will be destroyed along with the virtual machine by `vagrant destrot`.
+The default MySQL location `/var/lib/mysql` will be destroyed along with the virtual machine by `vagrant destroy`.
 To prevent the loss of data, we will move MySQL data directory to the persistent storage at `/usr/share/eprints3/mysql`.

 #### First, stop MySQL service
 ```bash